-The one shiny object amidst all the gray towers is the "Bean" or Cloud Gate sculpture in Millenium Park.
+The one shiny object on the model amidst all the gray structures is the "Bean" or Cloud Gate sculpture in Millennium Park.

 Some of the models seem to be built with a higher level of detail than others.
 But perhaps its just that the older skyscrapers have more surface detail than the plain Miesian boxes of Illinois Center in the foreground of the photo above.

-There are several other notable miniature representations of Chicago.
+There are several other notable city models in Chicago.
 At the Museum of Science and Industry, The Great Train Story is a large model railroad layout in HO scale (1:87).
 A long loop winding through the model simulates the sights along a train journey on the Empire Builder between Chicago and Seattle.

 Though the models represent actual buildings, they are 'abridged' versions, cut short and rearranged to fit the space considerations of the layout.
-They do make a nice pastiche of downtown Chicago, but miniature wanderers here should be warned that the model is not strictly to scale and does not represent the city as it really exists.
+They do make a nice pastiche that captures the feel of downtown Chicago, but miniature wanderers here should be warned that the model is not strictly to scale and does not represent the city as it really exists.

 A different kind of stylized miniature Chicago architecture can be found at the Lego Store on north Michigan Ave.

 At Christmastime, the Chicago Botanic Gardens features a charming display of model trains running between miniature architectural landmarks made from bark, twigs, and nuts.

 Other humorous model buildings around town include a miniature replica of Wrigley Field made from gum wrappers on display at ESPN Zone, and the Par King miniature golf course in suburban Lincolnshire which features chunky versions of the Prudential Building and John Hancock Center as hazards on the golf course.